 On some platforms such as Shopify, you can enable UTM parameters to enable fine-grained reporting on your e-commerce platform.
 The links will look something like this:

-To enable UTM parameters visit Affiliates Affiliate Settings and set UTM Parameters to Yes.
+To enable UTM parameters navigate to Affiliates - Settings and set UTM Parameters to Yes.

 Allow affiliates to create custom links